All Products

 Verify the status of the NGINX Ingress controller and workloads

 In addition to the monitoring capability of ACK, ACK also allows you to use Simple Log Service, Managed Service for Prometheus dashboards, and container logs to monitor the status of the NGINX Ingress controller.
-To activate the preceding services, see Analyze and monitor the access log of nginx-ingress and Use Managed Service for Prometheus to monitor an ACK cluster.
+To activate the preceding services, see Analyze and monitor the access log of nginx-ingress-controller and Managed Service for Prometheus.

 Simple Log Service